 The Second Page has items of interest to those who would know more about the author of this web page.

 To connect to Page 3, CLICK HERE.

 Yet it must be noted now that I remain amazed at the lack of sensitivity to Wright's design principles by many who call themselves "Wrightians."
 People who daily drive by Wright designs and do not see them.
 It is not just those in Oak Park and River Forest who accepted the idea of 28 houses being Harry Robinson designs even tho they evinced none of the characteristics of Robinson's best known Prairie designs that surprise me.
 In Evanston, Milwaukee and elsewhere, there are Wright designs staring those who drive by that are by Wright.
 Since only some five years ago did I move from the east coast, where I'd spent nearly fifty years of my adult life, to northwest Michigan, that I was in proximity to these areas and had time to research them.
 Yet I did not live in those places or drive by them every day or so.
-So, just to bring everyone a bit up-to-date, here are some Wright you may have missed.
+The 4th Edition Catalog reveals some of these that are fully documented.